-5. The Board of Directors.
-According to a recent study published by Harvard, the number of experts in digital environments within Boards of Directors is absolutely minimal.
-Out of 300 companies analyzed in Asia, Europe, and the USA, with over 3.000 directors studied, fewer than 20 companies had Boards with at least 3 experts in the field (6%).
+According to a recent study published by Harvard, the number of experts in digital environments within boards of directors is absolutely minimal.
+Out of 300 companies analyzed in Asia, Europe, and the USA, with over 3.000 directors studied, fewer than 20 companies had boards with at least 3 experts in the field (6%).

-6. The Steering Committee.
 Without a CEO with a vision regarding electronic commerce, it is difficult to succeed in e-commerce.
 The CEO will have to make difficult decisions, like joining new areas under a new client leadership organized around the consumer rather than around functional areas.
 E-commerce can be summarized in two dimensions: the human factor and the technical.
-But nonetheless all of them require learning how to dance to a new type of music.
+But all of them, nevertheless, require learning how to dance to a new type of music.
 Do you want to dance?